NixOS/rfcs/rfcs/0114-nixos-code-of-conduct.md

 to establish the shared values, so they can be used to identify behavior which is disruptive to the community.

 This RFC does not intend to define moderation practices.
-This is intended to only lay a framework of shared values for the community.

 # Motivation
 [motivation]: #motivation